CakeCrusher/eb-challenge/README.md

 (steps 1-3 are an unforunate part of the process as the [backend/api](energybot) container was not able to mount)

-1. navigate to `energybot` folder `cd energybot`
+1. navigate to `energybot` folder `cd energybot`.
-2. run `npm i`
+2. run `npm i`.
+3. run `npm run download`
-3. navigate back to the root folder `cd ..`
+4. Once finished, navigate back to the root folder `cd ..`
-4. Run `docker-compose up`.
+5. Run `docker-compose up`.
-5. wait ~6min while the climate data is uploaded to the database (1.5gb climate file is heavy).
+6. wait ~6min while the climate data is uploaded to the database (1.5gb climate file is heavy).
 Once its finished you will see `ebapi | Connection has been established successfully.`
-6. 🥳
+7. 🥳

 ## What is going on?